 NeighborWorks Capital’s greatest asset is its staff, board of directors, and committee members who are firmly committed to our mission.
 They have decades of experience in affordable housing development and community development finance - working locally and nationally.
 Having that background means we are aligned to meet the financing needs of the NeighborWorks network.

-Steve has over 25 years experience in affordable housing finance and nonprofit management.
+Steve has more than 20 years experience in affordable housing finance and nonprofit management.
 He joined NeighborWorks Capital as Senior Loan Officer in 2016 and was promoted to Chief Lending Officer in 2017.
 Previously Steve was principal of Stage 11 Consulting, engaged as Chief Operating Officer to transition a national nonprofit from start-up to sustainable operations.
-Previously, during his 13 year tenure at Century Housing, a California multifamily CDFI, Steve held the positions of Director of Structured Finance, SVP of Lending, and SVP of Strategy.
+Previously, during his 13 year tenure at Century Housing, Steve tripled loan originations as of Director of Structured Finance, SVP of Lending, and SVP of Strategy.
 Prior to that he worked at City National Bank in Los Angeles as a Credit Analyst.
-He has a Bachelor of Arts in degree in Metropolitan Studies and a Master of Public Administration and Finance from New York University.
-Steve provides volunteer consulting through the Taproot Foundation and is a proud veteran of the US Navy.
+Steve earned a BA and MPA from New York University, and is proud veteran of the US Navy.

 Emily joins NC after 2-1/2 years as an Investment Officer at AFL-CIO Housing Investment Trust where she underwrote both multifamily and New Markets projects nationally.
 Previously she was Senior Financial Analyst at Housing Opportunities Commission in Montgomery County, Maryland where she underwrote affordable multifamily projects.
 She has an MBA from University of North Carolina and a Bachelors Degree in Political Science from Washington University in St. Louis.